TroelsMortensen/Groopr/SRS.md

 - .NET 10
 - Avalonia UI for the desktop application
-- Eventually Blazor wasm for a web application
+- Blazor WebAssembly for the web application (same wizard flow and Logic core; hosted on GitHub Pages)

 ## Implementation strategy